 Characteristic rub-wear action is produced by contact of the test specimen against the sliding rotation of the two abrading wheels.
 As the turntable rotates, the wheels are driven by the sample in opposite directions about a horizontal axis displaced tangentially from the axis of the sample.
 One abrading wheel rubs the specimen outward toward the periphery and the other, inward toward the center while a vacuum system removes loose debris during the test.
 The wheels traverse a complete circle on the specimen surface, revealing abrasion resistance at all angles relative to the weave or grain of the material.
 The resulting abrasion marks form a pattern of crossed arcs in a circular band that cover an area approximately 30 cm2.

 Each turntable has dual abrading arms that are precision balanced.
 Independently operated, the abrading arms can be raised (or lowered) to mount or inspect specimens.
-Each arm is loaded for 250 gram pressure against the specimen, exclusive of the weight of the wheel.
+Each arm is precision balanced and will apply a load of 250 grams against the specimen, exclusive of the weight of the wheel.
 To increase the load to 500 or 1000 grams, a mount for auxiliary weights is located on the outside of the abrading wheel bearing assembly.
 This location ensures that weights are concentric with the abrading wheel.
-A stud on the rear end of the abrading arm is used to carry an optional counterweight (used to reduce the load by 50, 125 or 175 grams).
+An optional counterweight kit is available for the Model 1700/1750 to reduce the load.
+For older style Taber Abrasers, a stud on the rear end of the abrading arm is used to carry an optional counterweight.
+All models use counterweights to reduce the load by 50, 125, 150 or 175 grams.

-Specimen turntable speed control options of both 60 rpm and 72 rpm.
+Specimen turntable speed control allows options of both 60 rpm and 72 rpm.

-A Quick Release Mounting Hub permits quick wheel mounting without the need of a locking nut, increased clearance for the vacuum pick-up nozzle and a larger viewing area for the test specimen.
-A beveled retaining nut provides a positive locking force on the wheel hub retaining lip making certain that the wheels remain securely fastened until disengaged.
+A Quick Release Mounting Hub permits quick wheel mounting without the need of a locking nut, resulting in increased clearance for the vacuum pick-up nozzle and a larger viewing area for the test specimen.
+A spring loaded, beveled retaining nut provides a positive locking force on the wheel hub retaining lip making certain that the wheels remain securely fastened until disengaged.

 The TABER® Abraser (Abrader) is available in two models - single or dual specimen tables.
 Both offer the same durable design and can be used interchangeably.

-Model 5155 features two specimen turntables, allowing you to perform two tests simultaneously (test two different or identical specimens for comparison or contrast).
-Separate function keys operate the turntables independent of each other.
+Model 1750 features two specimen turntables, allowing you to perform two tests simultaneously (test two different or identical specimens for comparison or contrast).
+The touchscreen interface allows you to set different test parameters and operate the specimen turntables independent of each other.